Tenbury and Bewdley Railway: Decline and closure

 The trackbed of the Tenbury and Bewdley Railway in the Wyre Forest.
-The bridge pictured was constructed to span the rails, but now spans National Cycle Route 45, which occupies this part of the trackbed.
+The bridge pictured was constructed across the railway, but now spans National Cycle Route 45, which occupies this part of the trackbed.

 In 1948, after WW2, the then owner/operator of the Tenbury and Bewdley, the GWR, was amalgamated with the other "big four" railway companies to become British Railways, which assumed ownership of the line.
 Running up to the 1960s, the rural nature of the Tenbury and Bewdley line resulted in a steep decline in passenger and freight business as roads were constructed which duplicated the line and reliable road transport developed.
-It therefore became plain to British Railways that the line was heavily loss-making.
-As such, closure was proposed in 1960, but a case was made against it concerning the hardship that closure of the line would cause to the locals served by it, especially to schoolchildren who relied on the trains.
+It became plain to British Railways that the line was not making a profit.
+Due to the financial and political state of British Railways at the time (closing, dismantling and selling the land from lines that did not, by themselves, turn a profit), closure was proposed in 1960.
+A case was made against the closure concerning the hardship that it would cause to the locals served by it, especially to schoolchildren who relied on the trains, and to one family who relied on the trains to deliver their drinking water.

 Despite this, the decision was taken to close the Tenbury line from Tenbury Wells to Woofferton completely from 31 July 1961, severing the Tenbury and Bewdley from its connection with the Shrewsbury to Hereford mainline, and therefore the overall British mainline network at one end.
-One passenger train each way daily would run from Kidderminster via Bewdley to Tenbury Wells on the then-remaining section of the line for a trial period of one year, at times suitable for the schools.
-In fact, the experimental service for schoolchildren started during the school holidays, and this inauspicious start was followed by minimal use of the trains.
-The decision was taken to discontinue them, closing the entire line to passenger use; the closure took place on 1 August 1962, a Wednesday.
+The final train to run along the full length of both the Tenbury and Bewdley railway and the Tenbury branch (from Bewdley to Woofferton) in 1961 carried a headboard that commemorated the 100th anniversary of the line, reading: "Special Last Train 1861-1961".
+After this closure: one passenger train each way daily would then run from Kidderminster via Bewdley to Tenbury Wells on the then-remaining section of the line for a trial period of one year, at times suitable for the schools.
+In fact, the experimental service for schoolchildren started during the school holidays.
+This inauspicious start was followed by minimal use of the trains, leading to the decision being made to discontinue them, closing the entire line to passenger use; the closure took place on 1 August 1962, a Wednesday.